 The first considerations on such a project are the most obvious: how big, and where?
 The size of the barn is crucial, of course, based on the number of cows in the operation.
 When deciding on the location for the barn and how it will be oriented, think about access to driveways and roads, access to utilities, how the terrain will impact site preparation costs and ventilation, and potential for future growth.

 Getting started on the permitting process early is critical, as government agencies can have backlogs, and delays can easily mount if the proper paperwork isn’t filed in time.
-Though each state, county and town has different requirements, they typically include plans for stormwater management, erosion control, manure management and nutrient management, as well as zoning limitations.
+Though each state, county, and town has different requirements, they typically include plans for stormwater management, erosion control, manure management and nutrient management, as well as zoning limitations.
 It can often take up to a year before everything is in order.
+When building a new dairy barn, farmers should avoid cutting costs on items that relate to cow comfort, since those decisions can lead to decreased production and poor animal health, ultimately costing more money later on.
+Landyshade Dairy Farm in Lancaster, Pa., built this three-row heifer barn with 240 freestalls divided into five pens with an 80-foot bedded pack area.

 Figuring out the cost of construction poses the classic chicken-and-egg conundrum, says Dean Hoover of King Construction in New Holland, Pa.
 You need to know how much a barn will cost before you start talking seriously with a banker about financing, but the builder needs to know the scope and details of the project before estimating the cost.